Chart Color Schemes

 Population growth drivers in South Plympton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the suburb of South Plympton had an estimated population of around 5,248 as of Feb 2026.
-This reflected a growth of 527 people (11.2%) since the 2021 Census which reported a population of 4,721.
-The change was inferred from AreaSearch's estimate of resident population at 4,921 following examination of ABS' latest ERP data release in June 2024 and an additional 85 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 3,342 persons per square kilometer, placing South Plympton in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 11.2% growth since the 2021 census exceeded both the SA4 region (7.4%) and the state, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch as of May 2026, the suburb of South Plympton's estimated population is around 4,879.
+This reflects an increase of 158 people (3.3%) since the 2021 Census, which reported a population of 4,721 people.
+The change is inferred from the resident population of 4,861, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 86 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,107 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade ending in 2021, South Plympton has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 75.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends indicate an above median growth for statistical areas analysed by AreaSearch, with the suburb expected to grow by 862 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 10.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+As we examine future population trends, an above median population growth of statistical areas analysed by AreaSearch is projected for South Plympton, with the suburb expected to grow by 816 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 16.4% over the 16 years.

 Frequently Asked Questions - Population